Omaha Mavericks men's ice hockey: CCHA years (1999–2009)

 The 2005–06 season was UNO's most successful to date.
-The team used a ten-game unbeaten streak in January and February to finish 20–12–6 to earn their first ever berth in the NCAA Tournament.
+The team used a ten-game unbeaten streak in January and February to finish 20–12–6 to earn their first-ever berth in the NCAA Tournament.
 Parse set team records with 41 assists and 61 points and was UNO's first Hobey Baker Award finalist.
 Following the season, Parse became the first Maverick selected as a first-team All-American and Conference Player of the Year.
 Thomas scored a team-record 27 goals, combining with Parse to form the most potent first line in UNO history.
 The two helped the Mavericks to 141 goals, the most in the CCHA.
-The team struggled defensively after last year's goaltender Chris Holt signed with the New York Rangers in the offseason.
+The team struggled defensively after the previous year's goaltender Chris Holt signed with the New York Rangers in the offseason.
 Walk-on freshman Jerad Kaufmann – the third-string goalie at the beginning of the season – eventually laid claim to the job.
 UNO's inexperience eventually got the best of the team, as they were dominated by Boston University in a 9–2 loss in the first round of the NCAA tournament.
 The Terriers broke open a 1–1 game with a six-goal second period to end UNO's first NCAA Tournament appearance.
 Once again, the Mavericks could not build on their successes in the following seasons, as they finished in the middle of the pack each year in the conference.
 The squad finished two games over .500 in 2006–07, followed by finishing two games under .500 for the next two seasons.
 In 2008–09, the team started out 12–4–3 – the best start in school history – before collapsing down the stretch and winning only three of their last 21 games.